 Still more records were set in 2011.
 Geoffrey Mutai of Kenya blasted away from the fastest field in race history and sliced two minutes and 31 seconds from Tesfaye Jifar’s 2001 record.
 Amanda McGrory cut two minutes and 14 seconds from Edith Wolf Hunkeler’s women’s wheelchair course mark with her 1:50:24, and Masazumi Soejima became the event’s first-ever Japanese champion when he took the men’s wheelchair race in 1:31:41.
 The total of 47,340 finishers was a new record, too.

 The 2012 New York City Marathon was cancelled due to the effects of Superstorm Sandy.
 On Sunday, November 4, thousands of runners joined together to run in Central Park, and many others traveled to Staten Island and elsewhere in and around NYC to support recovery efforts.
 Marathoners were able to choose either a refund of their 2012 entry fee or a guaranteed entry to the 2013, 2014, or 2015 marathon or the 2013 NYC Half.

 The 2013 New York City Marathon returned the event to its place as New York City’s best day.
 A record 50,000+ runners finished the race, the most in any marathon ever.

 The 2014 TCS New York City Marathon again had a record number of finishers: 50,530.
 The event also saw a reimagining of the major urban marathon as a result of the new year-round premier partnership between NYRR and title sponsor Tata Consultancy Services (TCS).
-The 2015 TCS New York City Marathon will take place on Sunday, November 1.
+The 2015 TCS New York City Marathon had 49,595 finishers, again making it the largest marathon in the world that year.
+The 2016 TCS New York City Marathon will take place on Sunday, November 6.